xBimTeam/XbimWebUI/Xbim.WeXplorer/Tutorials/1_Hello_building.md

 static content.
 If you don't want to install webserver only because of this I recommend [Mongoose](https://code.google.com/p/mongoose/).
 Just drop it into the sample directory and run it.
 It will serve all files as a static content which is all you need for this tutorial.

 Now just a few words about deployment.
-We have referenced *xbim-viewer.debug.bundle.js* which contains *xbim-viewer.js* bundled along with two dependant libraries *gl-matrix.js* and *webgl-utils.js*.
+We have referenced *xbim.browser.bundle.js* which contains *xbim-viewer.js* bundled along with two dependant libraries *gl-matrix.js* and *webgl-utils.js*.
 These are the only external dependencies of the viewer.
 As you may have guessed from the name it is debug version.
 If you download this library it contains multiple files for different types of deployment.
 Bundles are self-contained and are released as minified and debug version.
-You can also reference separate libraries if it makes better sense for your deployment.
-These are sensible combinations:
+The library itself is written with [TypeScript](http://www.typescriptlang.org), which is then compiled down to JavaScript and bundled as a single file to be used in a web browser.
+Either reference

-        <script src="js/xbim-viewer.debug.bundle.js"></script>
+        <script src="js/xbim.browser.bundle.js"></script>

 for debug bundled version (this will also add you intellisense support in VS if your IDE of choice) or

-        <script src="js/xbim-viewer.min.bundle.js"></script>
+        <script src="js/xbim.browser.bundle.min.js"></script>

-for minified version (this will probably be your choice for release) or
+for minified version (this will probably be your choice for release).

-        <script src="js/gl-matrix.min.js.js"></script>
-        <script src="js/webgl-utils.min.js"></script>
-        <script src="js/xbim-viewer.min.js"></script>

-if you prefer to have it all separated.
+If you're using a module loader (and don't yet use TypeScript), you can reference *xbim.bundle.js* or *xbim.bundle.min.js* for an UMD bundled module.

 Right, this is about enough for the first tutorial.
 So if you feel fresh you can jump right into the next one where you will learn how to check that the browser is actually able to render the model in {@tutorial 2_Safe_Hello_building}.
 It'll look the same as this example so you can have a look on [live